Muskan-creator/-6Companies30days/README.md

 Count the subarrays having product less than k [LINK](https://github.com/Muskan-creator/-6Companies30days/blob/main/Count%20the%20subarrays%20having%20product%20less%20than%20k.cpp)<br>
 ## Day 2
-Given a string, Your task is to  complete the function encode that returns the run length encoded string for the given string. eg if the input string is “wwwwaaadexxxxxx”, then the function should return “w4a3d1e1x6″.(Modified version of question named Cute Monkeys)<br>
+Given a string, Your task is to  complete the function encode that returns the run length encoded string for the given string. eg if the input string is “wwwwaaadexxxxxx”, then the function should return “w4a3d1e1x6″.(Modified version of question named Cute Monkeys)[LINK](https://github.com/Muskan-creator/-6Companies30days/blob/main/Run%20Length%20Encoding.cpp)<br>

 Program to find Nth Ugly Number.<br>
 Given two strings str1 and str2.
 We say that str2 divides str1 if it's possible<br>